 Semi-Flush Lights

-Nonetheless, because they are typically fixed, you might need an adapter to mount them to sloping ceilings.
+Nonetheless, you might need an adapter to mount them to sloping ceilings because they are typically fixed.

-Semi-flush lighting, as opposed to flush lights, can contribute more functions to a room.
+Instead of flush lights, semi-flush lighting can contribute more functions to a room.
 They could offer extra illumination to your room because they hang deeper.
-Aside from that, they can provide excellent middle-ground options between pendants or chandeliers and greater flushed lighting.
+Aside from that, they can provide excellent middle-ground options between pendants or chandeliers and flush fixtures.

 Pendant Lighting

-As most of these light fixtures hang completely from the ceiling, they are quite well-suitable for sloping ceilings.
+As most of these light fixtures hang completely from above, they are quite well-suitable for sloping ceilings.

 Chandeliers offer a more decorative appearance than pendant lights.
 Pendant lights are not mainly used as showpiece pieces but merely for illumination.
-But that does not mean there is not a range of pendant light types to choose from.
+But that does not mean there is no range of pendant light types to choose from.

 Track Lighting